l3ouu4n9/CTFe7ch/README.md

 # CTFe7ch

 CTFe7ch is a python tool designed to download Capture The Flag (CTF) challenges and files.
 It helps CTFers to gather resources from the competition.
 Files provided from CTFd framework, MEGA cloud storage, and even google drive are available.
-Now it only supports CTFs hosted on [CTFd](https://github.com/CTFd/CTFd).
+Now it supports both CTFs hosted on [CTFd](https://github.com/CTFd/CTFd) and [rCTF](https://github.com/redpwn/rctf).
 It may support other frameworks in the future.

 ## Screenshots